 - Fines: Any fines imposed are payable to the general funds of the university and may not directly benefit any person or persons bringing charges.
 Fines not paid within one month my become a charge payable to the university through the student's account and are enforced in the same way all other financial obligations to the university are enforced.
 In other cases, fines are normally applied to the general programming efforts to improve the educational environment in the residence halls.

-- Reimbursement or Replacement: In cases where a student is found responsible for damaging or misappropriating property, the student may be responsible for reimbursing the property owner for all or some of the cost.
+- Restitution: In cases where a student is found responsible for damaging or misappropriating property, the student may be responsible for reimbursing the property owner for all or some of the cost.

 - Room Reassignment: An action where a student is assigned to either another room in the same house community or a room in another house community.
 When a student is assigned to another house community, specific restrictions concerning the previous community may be invoked.

 - Loss of Residency in University Housing: An action that excludes a student or student group from residence in university housing for a stated period of time.
-A student who loses residency in university housing shall be considered for future housing accommodations, as space permits.
+A student who loses residency in university housing shall be considered for future housing accommodations once the period of debarment is concluded and as space permits.

-- Suspension: A student may be barred from enrollment for a designated period of time.
+- Disciplinary Suspension: A student may be barred from enrollment for a designated period of time.
 Students who have been suspended are required to absent themselves from the campus (including university housing and fraternity or sorority houses) within a maximum of two days after the action and to remain off the campus for the duration of the time specified.
-This action includes debarment from part-time or summer courses for the duration of the period of the action.
-The policy governing suspensions is available on-line at http://www.cmu.edu/policies/documents/Suspension.html and more information is available in the section of this handbook pertaining to Student Suspension.
-A student who has been suspended is not eligible for student employment by the university during the period of suspension.
+The policy governing suspensions is available on-line at http://www.cmu.edu/policies/student-and-student-life/suspension-required-withdrawal-policy.html.
+A student on disciplinary suspension is not eligible for employment by the university during the period of suspension.

-- Expulsion: The student is required to sever entirely his or her connection with the university.
+- Expulsion: The student is required to sever entirely their connection with the university.
 Students who have been expelled are required to absent themselves from the campus (including university housing and fraternity or sorority houses) within a maximum of two days after the action and to remain off the campus permanently, unless otherwise specified.